 Alternating between walking and running in a workout can provide some benefits of both exercises, such as higher overall energy burn, a wider range of positive mental perks, the possibility of runner’s high, improved cognitive function, increased approachability and more.
 A great way to do this is to add interval training to your walking routine.
 Start off walking at a regular pace, then alternate short periods of jogging (or faster walking) with longer periods of regular walking to rest.
 You’ll get more steps faster and get many of the benefits of jogging, even if you can only sustain the jog for a few seconds.

 You don’t need to choose between running or walking as daily exercise either!
 If you feel like getting a bit more intense, you can try jogging instead of walking that day.
 Make sure to warm up and cool down properly, however, and don’t start directly into a jog until you’ve prepared your body.

 Ultimately, walking vs running comes down to what you like and what fits best in your schedule.
 Walking and running are both incredibly productive forms of exercise—you don’t have to choose just one to make progress toward becoming your ideal self.
 As with most self-improvement tasks, you can set goals, work every day to meet them, and congratulate yourself for your hard work when you reach your goals.
 Practice moderation and good form, keep proper shoes for either exercise and work toward your goals.

-Consistency in exercise is key if you’re trying to make any sort of lifestyle change – be it getting more active, losing a few pounds or training to run a 5k race.
+Consistency in exercise is key if you’re trying to make any sort of lifestyle change – be it getting more active, losing a few pounds from walking or running or training to run a 5k race.
 Make walking or running part of your daily routine, and you won’t have to think twice about getting moving.